tushartushar/taksidiotis/guide.md

 * If you are in the mood for rock and metal music the place in Athens for you to go is Intrepid Fox in Gazi square.A great collection of beers cocktails and shots that will give you a night to remember!

+* An oasis in the heart of Athens called "Six D.O.G.S" combines a lot of different happenings in one place.
+One can enjoy a relaxing coffee or snack in the back garden, a cocktail watching a concert, or cultural event while mingling with people from different backgrounds.
+[Click here to see more.] (https://sixdogs.gr/)

 ## Night life